elisabetta-cappa/elisabetta-cappa.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 ---
+Hi, welcome to my page!

-I am a PhD candidate at the Economics Institute of Sant'Anna school of Advanced Studies in Pisa (Italy).
-My research interest lies at the intersection of Macroeconomics, Environmental and Ecological Economics and Public Health.
+I am a PhD candidate at the Economics Institute of Sant'Anna School of Advanced Studies.
+I did my Bachelor's at Università degli Studi di Torino within the Collegio Carlo Alberto Allievi Honors Program, and I obtained my Master's degree at Bocconi University in 2019.

+My research focus lies at the intersection of macroeconomics, environmental and climate economics.
+Within this topic, I am particularly interested in exploring:

+The employment consequences of  the energy transition;  the health impacts of climate change and environmental policies; the intersection between macroeconomic dynamics, population health and climate change.